-Dan Graham, General Manager, currently manages the Permitting and Environmental department at Donlin Gold LLC.
-This is a position he has held since early April of 2017.
+Dan Graham is the General Manager of Donlin Gold, a position he has held since 2020.
+Prior this role, Graham led the Permitting and Environmental department at Donlin Gold.
 Mr. Graham originally came to Alaska in September of 1983 to pursue a degree in Mining Engineering from the University of Alaska in Fairbanks, which he received with honors in May of 1988.
 His working career in Alaska began operating equipment in placer mines north of Fairbanks for Polar Mining, Inc. in 1984 and 1985.
 He was hired as a mining engineering intern in 1986 by Usibelli Coal Mine and worked for the company until 2001, working in numerous capacities including exploration engineer, production engineer, mine surveying and planning, production foreman and permitting, ending his career with Usibelli as their Senior Mine Engineer.
 After leaving Usibelli, Mr. Graham opened his own engineering consulting business until January 2009 when he was offered the position as Project Manager for the Chuitna Coal Project.
 He worked as the Project Manager for Chuitna until the end of March 2017 and then transitioned to his current position at Donlin Gold.

 Mr. Graham married a third generation Alaska miner, Kim (Renshaw), in 1989 and they raised two beautiful daughters in this great state we call home.
 He also spends time at night and on weekends with his two dogs – Kilo and Milli.
 He is a board member of the Council of Alaska Producers, Alaska Sealife Center and the Tyonek Tribal Conservation District and past board member of the Alaska State Hockey Association, Alaska Miners Association and the Resource Development Council.